Esteemed Divorce & Family Law Firm Serving the Needs of Portland Area Clients

 Once child custody is determined, the question of how the financial responsibilities will be divided must be answered.
 Usually, the parent without custody will be required to make monthly child support payments in order to fulfill their legal obligation to raising their child.
 We can help you prepare for negotiations and determine either what you think you will need from your spouse, or what you can reasonably afford to contribute.

-If someone is stalking you or otherwise making you feel harassed or unsafe, they should be legally barred from interacting with you.
-We take pride in helping our clients protect themselves and will help you document everything that is going on in order to secure a restraining or stalking order for you.
+If someone is making you feel harassed or unsafe, they should be legally barred from interacting with you.
+We take pride in helping our clients protect themselves and will help you document everything that is going on in order to secure a restraining order for you.
 Don’t let this abuser ruin even one more day of your life — contact us immediately to get the help you need and deserve.

 Couples who live together but are not married have little in the way of legal protection when it comes to shared or individual assets, should the relationship end.
 Creating a domestic partnership or cohabitation agreement is a great way to avoid these hypothetical problems and can be very helpful if you do end up splitting with your partner.
 These can be as specific or vague as you wish; for example, some couples put in writing which percentage of household funds will be used for certain shared expenses and outline what happens should one of them pass away.
 Other couples simply use a boilerplate agreement that waives their rights to each other’s assets.
 We can advise you on what is best according to your goals for your life and your relationship.